gayoung/CMPUT404-assignment-css-hell/README.md

 img src attribute values.
 - Wrapped all the paragraph elements associated with each images or in between two header elements into a div with class name storyContainer.
-- deleted a div with 3 breaks in document1.html(the br element spacing was replaced with css margins)
+- deleted a div with 3 breaks in document1.html and in document3.html(the br element spacing was replaced with css margins)
+- added a class sidenote to a para that had a small note below part I title in document3.html